Celebrating Neurodiversity: Embracing Differences and Empowering Strengths

 Neurodiversity represents the diverse range of human minds, including various neurological differences that influence how people see, experience and engage with the world.

-Neurodiversity Celebration Week is about embracing and celebrating the unique perspectives, talents, and skills that neurodivergents (neurodiverse individuals) bring to our lives and society.
+Neurodiversity Celebration Week is about embracing and celebrating the unique perspectives, talents, and skills that neurodivergent people bring to our lives and society.
+Check out Neurodiversity Celebration Week’s website for all the latest updates.

-In this blog, we’ll cover what Neurodiversity is, celebrate strengths, recognise challenges neurodiverse people face and what it means to me.
+In this blog, we’ll cover what Neurodiversity is, celebrate strengths, recognise challenges neurodivergent people face and what it means to me.

 What is neurodiversity?